AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Timber Hearth.md

 When you "restart" you respawn here.

-Home of the Outer Wild Ventures and the people who work on it.
+Home of the [[Outer Wilds Ventures]] and the people who work on it.